 House of Hope’s Sunday Series invites well-known speakers to discuss key issues of our day and artists to share their artistic engagement with life and faith.

-The Second Mountain explores the four commitments that define a life of meaning and purpose: to a spouse and family, to a vocation, to a philosophy or faith, and to a community.
 He was part of a university-wide conversation at Yale on the subject of joy: What makes for a joyful life?
 Brooks believes that God is a crucial part of discovering joy.
 Joy is found in community, in commitments, in service.
 In a speech at St. Olaf College, Brooks said, “Once we were in a culture where we were all in this together.”
 We can’t recapture past history, but we can have something far more profound than the tribalism that afflicts us now.
 In that sense, this book is a starting place for a new American redemption story of cohesion and national purpose.

 Pulitzer Prize winner and writer Leonard Pitts, Jr. is the author of the bestseller, Becoming Dad: Black Men and the Journey to Fatherhood, a poignant account of the meaning of black fatherhood in the contemporary United States.
 His Miami Herald column on current affairs and human rights is syndicated in more than 250 newspapers.
 He has also won awards from the Society of Professional Journalists, the National Association of Black Journalists, the American Association of Sunday and Feature Editors, and the Simon Wiesenthal Center, among others.

 As part of our environmental awareness focus this spring, House of Hope is proud to welcome National Geographic’s Joel Sartore as our Sunday Series speaker.